 DIRECTOR OF COMMUNICATIONS

-Cianna Fisher Jackson was born in Bermuda and immigrated to North Carolina and has been there about 19 years.
+Cianna Fisher Jackson was born in Bermuda and immigrated to North Carolina.
 She attended Saint Augustine’s University where she obtained her Bachelors of Arts in Visual Arts with a concentration in Graphic Design.
 Shortly after her graduation, Cianna was employed by her alma mater as a Digital Design and Content Specialist, where she was tasked with redesigning and launching a new official university website.
 While at Saint Augustine’s University, Cianna has had many opportunities to serve in various capacities.
 She has been in charge of university-wide communications, helped redesign and reinstate a university mascot, worked on the team that brought about the first SAU mobile application and more.

 Cianna is happily married to her husband, Zechariah Jackson, whom she met during her time at Saint Augustine’s University.